camunda/camunda-docs/optimize_versioned_docs/version-3.13.0/apis-tools/optimize-api/tutorial.md

 }
 ```

-8. In your terminal, run `node cli.js optimize list <collection ID>`, where `<collection ID>` is where you can paste the ID of your collection, for a list of your existing dashboard IDs within this particular collection.
+8. In your terminal, run `node cli.js optimize list <collection ID>`, where `<collection ID>` is where you can paste the ID of your collection for a list of your existing dashboard IDs within this particular collection.
 If you have any existing dashboards within a collection, you will see an output similar to the following:

 `ID: 12345`